 It was definitely the right call to roast that pumpkin as it added a lovely natural sweetness to the chicken pot pie filling!

-It tastes like a Thanksgiving dinner all rolled into one.
-It wasn’t my intention, I simply used herbs and vegetables that made sense to me but that is exactly what I got.
+The result of this recipe is a pie that tastes like Thanksgiving dinner all rolled into one, which takes it close to the top as an ultimate comfort food.
+It wasn’t my intention, I simply used herbs and vegetables that made sense to me, but that is exactly what I got.

 This recipe would also be ideal for using your turkey and vegetable leftovers after Thanksgiving and Christmas because everything tastes better in a pie form!

-Yes you can.
-You can freeze an unbaked pie right after assembling or you can bake it first, then cool completely and freeze in freezer bags.
+This classic chicken pot pie freezes wonderfully well!
+You can freeze an unbaked pie right after assembling.
+Or you can bake it first, then cool completely and freeze in freezer bags.
 They will keep well in a freezer for up to 2-3 months.

 To reheat a baked pot pie, preheat the oven to 350F/180C, shield the pastry with some aluminum foil and reheat for for 15-20 minutes.